How much will my project cost?

 I need my project completed asap.
 Can you handle a rush order?

 Rush orders are considered on a case by case basis.
 I can only commit to work that I have seen in person to ensure the project is possible.
 A rush order often involves me rearranging my time off to go to my shop and work additional hours or days.
-Rush orders (less than 2 weeks turnaround), when possible, are charged additional fees, which are $100 and up in addition to regular pricing
+Rush orders (less than 2 weeks turnaround), when possible, are charged additional fees, which are 50% of total for less than 2 weeks or 100% of total for less than 1 week, in addition to regular pricing

 Text or email for possible availability and to make an appointment to bring your items.